SLSfEi/web-app/docs/README.md

         POST request - CSV string with `Content-Type: text/csv`.

-        The backend expects the string to at least have the following columns
+        The backend expects the string to at least have the following columns:

              x
              y